Onomichi - Paseo de los templos - Templo Tenneiji

 How to get from Okayama to Onomichi?

 From Okayama you can go to Onomichi with the JR Sanyo line.
-The journey is 1h 30 and costs 1140 yen.
+The journey is 1h 30 and costs 1140 yen (7 euros).
 There are trains every half hour, it is the cheapest and most comfortable option.
 If you decide to take the Shinkansen line, apart from the fact that you will have to pay more, the Shin – Onomichi station is far away and when you arrive you will have to take a bus to the center.
 You can get more information about how to get to Onomichi here.

 Japan - Onomichi - Viewpoint